GuyGrinwald/job-scheduler-python/README.md

 1. It's only possible to schedule future tasks i.e. negative `hours`, `minutes`, and `seconds` are not allowed
 2. If a job's scheduled execution time has passed, `get_times` would return 0 instead of a negative number
 3. Our API is premissive and casts any non `int` number into an `int` but we don't convert 0.5 hours into 30 minutes
+4. Since it was not specified explicitly and the example did cover this, I assumed that we append the counter id after the path of the URL (and not just the hostname) and we drop other params as they may be inapplicable in that path
+5. URL is a mandatory paramter and we impose strict validation on it (requireing scheme and netloc)
+6. Our API only allows for forward scheduling information i.e. non negative hours, minutes, seconds
+7. in `worker.py` I preferd the application to fail if WEBHOOK_TIMEOUT isn't a number since this would make development and bug triage easier.
+I also didn't cap this value as this is a developer's configuration and I leave this to their discretion

 ## Prerequisits Before Running the Project